Unfair Dismissal and Other Claims

 - changing the location of their workplace at short notice;

 The breach of contract can result from either a single serious event or the last in a series of less serious events.
 Consequently the individual may claim constructive, unfair dismissal at an employment tribunal.

 Wrongful dismissal is where a contractual term is broken in the dismissal process, e.g. dismissal without giving proper notice.
 In cases of gross misconduct – such as fighting or theft – employers may dismiss without giving any notice.

 Eligibility to complain to a tribunal

-Employees can usually claim unfair dismissal only if they have worked for the employer at least one year.
+Employees can usually claim unfair dismissal only if they have worked for the employer at least two years.
 However, a number of dismissals require no minimum period of employment – and are also automatically unfair, i.e. the tribunal will find that they are unfair even if the employer followed a correct dismissal procedure.